 Call for Abstract

-8th International Conference on Psychiatry and Psychological Disorders, will be organized around the theme “Making Mental Health a Global Priority”
+9th International Conference on Mental Health and Psychiatry, will be organized around the theme “Making Mental Health a Global Priority”

-Mental Health Summit 2022 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Mental Health Summit 2022
+MENTAL HEALTH SUMMIT 2024 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in MENTAL HEALTH SUMMIT 2024

 Submit your abstract to any of the mentioned tracks.